AvantikaChouhan/Celebal_Excellence_Intern_Tasks/week-7/README.md

 ## How to Run

-1. Open the notebook in Google Colab.
+1. Install the required dependencies.
-2. Install the required libraries.
+2. Open the notebook.
-3. Upload the Superstore dataset.
+3. Upload the dataset.
-4. Run all notebook cells sequentially.
+4. Execute all notebook cells sequentially.
-5. Download the generated CSV files.
+5. Verify the outputs.
-6. Verify the outputs and screenshots.
+6. Export the generated datasets if required.

 ---

 ## Output

-The notebook successfully demonstrates:
+The notebook demonstrates:

 - Delta Table Creation
 - Data Cleaning